dobots/dobeacon-app/README.md

 ## Non-bower

 Not all javascript is available in bower yet.
 Copy the files from the nonbower_components to the bower_components folder.

+# Travis CI

+To enable deploying using Travis CI, the $APPGYVER_ACCESS_TOKEN_CONTENTS has to be set using the travis client

+1. follow the installation steps in https://github.com/travis-ci/travis.rb
+2. execute the command to set the environment variable
+	$ travis env set APPGYVER_ACCESS_TOKEN_CONTENTS `cat $HOME/.appgyver/token.json` --private